-Land pollution refers to the deterioration of the earth’s land surfaces, at and below ground level.
-The cause is the accumulation of solid and liquid waste materials that contaminate groundwater and soil.
+Land pollution refers to the deterioration of the earth’s land surfaces at and below ground level.
+It is caused by the accumulation of solid and liquid waste materials that contaminate groundwater and soil.
 These waste materials are often referred to as municipal solid waste (MSW), which includes both hazardous and non-hazardous waste.

 The Main Causes of Land Pollution

 Littering, the improper disposal of waste products, is unfortunately common.
 According to a study by Litter in America, litter cleanup costs the U.S. more than an estimated $11.5 billion each year.
 Every cigarette butt tossed on the ground or food wrapper tossed out of a car window is a small contribution to a monumental issue.
-According to Keep America Beautiful, 76% of litter found on roadways is from pedestrians and motorists.
+According to the 2020 Keep America Beautiful study, there is an estimated 50 billion pieces of litter along U.S. roadways and waterways.
 Not all litter, however, is intentional.
 A large volume of litter also comes from unsecured items that fall off the back of vehicles or out of trash receptacles.

 Effects of Land Pollution